zoglauer/megalib/README.md

 ### The short version of the MEGAlib setup

-You can install the latest development version of MEGAlib with the follwoing commands - in case you want the latest realse instead of the development version, remove "--release=dev".
+You can install the latest development version of MEGAlib with the following commands - in case you want the latest release instead of the development version, remove "--release=dev".

 ```
 git clone https://github.com/zoglauer/megalib MEGAlib